mgr/dashboard: (re-)explore a dashboard-proxified Grafana

 Though, I'm not sure if caching should be considered.

-#3 Updated by Ernesto Puerta 5 months ago
+#3 Updated by Ernesto Puerta over 3 years ago

 Thanks a lot for your feedback, Patrick.
 Much appreciated since it comes from battleground experience.
 I browsed the old OpenATTIC JIRA for this exact information.

 I also like the native widget approach, but it might still require a lot of exploratory/PoC work that, with all the releases in flight, we can barely afford...
 Perhaps a good subject for our next GSoC/Outreachy internship!
 The proxy approach seemed a bit more straightforward, given we already have the infra to deal with 3rd party HTTP endpoints (RGW, iSCSI, Prom, ...).

-#4 Updated by Patrick Seidensal 4 months ago
+#4 Updated by Patrick Seidensal over 3 years ago

 A proxy would indeed be implemented faster than native widgets and if you want to evaluate this possibility again, that's fine.
 The crux is the possibility to access Grafana from outside the dashboard.
 That alone is a hurdle.
 As far as I know Paul Cuzner also wanted to keep this possibility.
 But if you can find a better way to rewrite the content of the transmissions and create a proxy that is easier to maintain, why not.
 But then Grafana would still be accessible for users, which actually contradicts some goals.
 This is perhaps more a question of what we want than a technical problem.
 Do we really want to deny users access to the Grafana instance?
 And if not and it should still be the proxy for other reasons, then the dashboard should be extended to allow full access to Grafana.
 In that case we could simply use the supported way for Grafana to work behind a reverse proxy and no content would need to be rewritten.
 The implementation of the proxy would be simple and easy to maintain.
 If, on the other hand, the user should not be able to access Grafana directly anymore, then also the supported way to configure a reserve proxy in Grafana would be the simplest way (and easiest to maintain) to write such a proxy.